urbanjost/M_intrinsics/README.md

 Then send your proposed change in using

+    git add $FILENAME
-    git push
+    git commit -m 'changed $FILENAME because it needed it' git push

 A moderator can periodically then accept your change and rebuild the distribution files and HTML documents

+The repository is set up as public, so I believe anyone with a github ID can change these files but it is unclear to me exactly how this should work, or whether a branch is required.
+Looking for more information ...

 ## USING THE MAKE FILE